 Q: What are the most important factors in determining the Expected Family Contribution?

-A. The Expected Family Contribution is based on a number of factors including family size, income, assets, and number of family members in college.
+A. The Expected Family Contribution is based on several factors including family size, income, assets, and number of family members in college.

 Q: How is financial need determined?

 A. To determine your financial need, the Financial Aid Office looks at the FAFSA and calculates the cost of attendance at Rivier University minus your Expected Family Contribution.
 The difference is your financial need.

 Q: When will I receive notification about my financial aid award?

 A. We email award notification letters on a rolling basis to accepted students with complete financial aid applications, beginning in late fall.

 Q: How do I accept my award?

 A. To accept your financial aid award, you can either sign and return one of the copies that was sent to you in the mail or log into your Net Partner account with the information provided in the letter and accept the aid online.